GNU-Linuxer/seattle-polie-data-analysis/README.md

 ## API documentation
 * [SODA API documentation](https://dev.socrata.com/consumers/getting-started.html)

-Known issue: Readers/Users may need to sign-up for API key on [data.seattle.gov] ; otherwise their requests are subject to rate limitation.
-Optional code and instruction to import API key is denoted in the `Final project.ipynb` notebook file.
+Known issue: Readers/Users may need to sign-up for App token on [this data.seattle.gov link](https://data.seattle.gov/profile/edit/developer_settings); otherwise their requests are subject to rate limitation.
+Optional code and instruction to import App token is denoted in the `Final project.ipynb` notebook file.

 ## License